MehdiLouzar/Industria-merged/README.md

 docker compose up --build
 ```

 This starts PostgreSQL, the API backend on port 3001 and the front-end on port 3000.
+The front-end is built with `NEXT_PUBLIC_API_URL=http://localhost:3001` so your
-An optional Nginx proxy listens on port 80.
+browser can reach the API directly on the host.
+An optional Nginx proxy listens
+on port 80.

 ### Manual database initialisation